Diversity in Lyman Continuum Escape at $z\sim0.3$ Revealed by WISE Infrared Observations: Sample and Data

 \subsection{Sample of Low-Redshift LCEs}

-We adopt the galaxy sample from the Low-Redshift Lyman Continuum Survey (LzLCS; \citealt{Flury2022}), which consists of 89 star-forming galaxies in the nearby universe (\( z \sim 0.3 \)) observed with the \textit{Hubble Space Telescope} Cosmic Origins Spectrograph (HST/COS).
-The sample includes 66 new and 23 previously published sources \citep{Izotov2016a, Izotov2016b, Izotov2018a, Izotov2018b, Wang2019}, resulting in 50 confirmed leakers analyzed uniformly.
-The sample spans a broad range of physical parameters, including the [O\,\textsc{iii}]5007/[O\,\textsc{ii}]3725,3727 (hereafter O32) line ratio, UV continuum slope (\(\beta_{1200}\)), stellar mass, star formation rate (SFR), metallicity, and burst age.
-LyC fluxes and escape fractions (\(f_{\mathrm{esc}}\)) were measured consistently across the sample.
+\textbf{We adopt the homogeneous galaxy sample of 89 star-forming galaxies at z $\sim$ 0.3 compiled by \citet{Flury2022} from HST/COS observations.
+The sample comprises 66 Low-z Lyman Continuum Survey (LzLCS) galaxies (35 confirmed leakers) selected from SDSS star-forming galaxies with high-excitation, high star formation surface density, or blue UV slopes, together with 23 galaxies collected from previous studies \citep[15 confirmed leakers,][]{Izotov2016a, Izotov2016b, Izotov2018a, Izotov2018b, Wang2019}.} The sample spans a broad range of physical parameters, including the [\ion{O}{3}]5007/[\ion{O}{2}]\textbf{3726,3729} (hereafter O32) line ratio, UV continuum slope (\(\beta_{1200}\)), stellar mass, star formation rate (SFR), metallicity, and burst age.
+LyC fluxes and escape fractions were measured consistently across the sample.

-As in \citet{flury2022b} and \citet{saldana-lopez2022}, we define strong leakers as those galaxies with secure LyC detection (S/N $>5$) and an absolute $f_\mathrm{esc}>0.05$.
-Weak leakers are sources showing marginal or fair detections (S/N $>2$) but do not satisfy the strong-leaker criteria.
-Non-leakers have no LyC detection (S/N $<2$).
-Under such definitions, the sample consists of 20 strong, 30 weak, and 39 non-leakers.
+\textbf{The sample can be divided into two groups based on their LyC detections.
+The strong LyC leakers, following the nomenclature of \citet{flury2022b} and \citet{saldana-lopez2022}, are sources with S/N $>5$ and $f_\mathrm{esc} \geq 0.05$.
+These sources have significant signals of LyC emissions and considerable escape fractions of ionizing photons.
+The remaining galaxies are referred to as non-leakers, as their LyC detections are not as robust as those of strong leakers.
+The sample consists of 20 strong leakers and 69 non-leakers.}